 A health care professional can help you create a MOST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
 If a member of the medical staff does not ask you whether you want to create a MOST form, you may ask for one.

 To be legally valid, a MOST form must be signed by:

 In Colorado, a MOST form is usually printed on bright green paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-An Advance Directive provides more information than a MOST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a MOST form, you do not need a CPR Directive, but you should still complete an Advance Directive to provide a full set of wishes about your care.
+An advance directive provides more information than a MOST form, including details about your health care agent, more complete health care instructions, and your preference for organ donation.
+Therefore, if you have a MOST form, you do not need a CPR Directive, but you should still complete an advance directive to provide a full set of wishes about your care.

 To learn more, and to view an example of the Colorado MOST form, visit the Colorado Advance Directives Consortium website.
 To prepare a MOST form for yourself or a loved one, talk to your health care provider.

 For more on Colorado estate planning issues, see our section on Colorado Estate Planning.